dwhelan/guelph_vote_counter/README.md

-guelph_vote_counter
+Guelph Vote Counter
 ===================
-This proejct will extract motions and coucillor votes on each motion by extracting information from meeting minutes.
+This project extract motions and councillor votes from meeting minutes.

+See http://dwhelan.github.io/guelph_vote_counter for the result.